vivekruhela/BRAINscape/README.md

 # BRAINscape: A Comprehensive Multi-Omics Analysis Tool

 ## Overview
-**BRAINscape** is an R package designed for integrative multi-omics analysis, specifically developed for the **MU-BRAIN dataset** from multiethnic transcriptome project.
+**BRAINscape** is an R package designed for integrative multi-omics analysis, specifically developed for the **MU-BRAIN dataset**, a multiethnic RNAseq dataset.
 The package facilitates stratified **eQTL mapping**, **GWAS**, and **Differential Expression Analysis**, providing a user-friendly framework for researchers to explore genetic and transcriptomic associations.

 ## Features
 - **eQTL Analysis**: Supports **cis** and **trans** eQTL mapping.